rakshitashetty/DE_code_challenge/WALKTHROUGH.md

 ### Core Components

 - **Config Loader**: Parses the YAML config file to provide paths, schema, and parameters.
-- **Data Loader**: Implements data loading for all source files simulaneously implementing the DQ checks.
+- **Data Loader**: Implements data loading for all source files simultaneously implementing the DQ checks.
 - **Enrich Builder**: Joins clean datasets to create an enriched enterprise layer.
 - **KPI Calculator**: Calculates KPIs such as monthly sales insights and total revenue by store.
 - **Logging**: Uses Python `logging` module for info/debug messages (no `print()` in production).